 Google Analytics code snippets as well as other popular analytics options (eg. Yandex Metrica) can be found on millions of sites across the Internet.
 Understanding your site’s traffic and digging deeper into specifics is what analytics is all about.
 If your site is associated with a business, you might also have deployed marketing campaigns, whose impact you want to measure with goals, or other means, utilizing relevant code snippets in your site.
 Starting from the basic minimum Google Analytics script, one can escalate to tens or even more scripts inserted at various pages/places in a website.
 If you combine these with usability enhancement and visual enhancement scripts, a site’s source code can become clattered with numerous hard to manage scripts.

-Specifically for a Hugo powered site, in which it is usual to find combined html syntax and Go html/template syntax, unless you use only the internal templates (for Google Analytics, etc.) or similar custom ones, your sources could quickly become cluttered with code snippets, making it very difficult to read and work through the code.
+syntax, unless you use only the internal templates (for Google Analytics, etc.) or similar custom ones, your sources could quickly become cluttered with code snippets, making it very difficult to read and work through the code.
 Also, possible changes/fixes to code parts could potentially lead to bugs or errors, difficult to fix when the source code is so cluttered and mixed.
 So, if you are looking to manage numerous tags you will probably find that migrating to Google Tag Manager will make your work easier, faster and more effective.

-To utilize the power of Google Tag Manager in your Hugo-powered website you can create two partials, for the two separate parts of the base Google Tag Manager script, the <noscript> part going to the <body> and the <script> part going into the <head>.
-To get the script and the relevant ID you need to create a Google Tag Manager account and then create a new container.
+To utilize the power of Google Tag Manager in your Hugo-powered website you can create two partials, for the two separate parts of the base Google Tag Manager script, the <noscript>

 Resources for Google Tag Manager